-According to the Population Division of the United Nations Department of Economic and Social Affairs, by 2015 the world’s population had reached over seven billion people.
-Among the list of the most populous countries in Asia are included China, India, Indonesia, Pakistan, the Philippines, and Japan.
-In total, it's been estimated that some 4,436,224,473 people current live on the Asian continent, which translates into almost 60% of the world’s total population.
+Asia is the most populated continent in the world.
+The countries with the highest populations include China, India, Indonesia, Pakistan, the Philippines, and Japan.
+At present, it is estimated that around 4.4 billion people people current live on the Asian continent, which translates into almost 60% of the world’s total population.
 With a median age estimated to be 30 and a total fertility rate of 2.2 births per woman, it seems unlikely that the Asian population growth rate will slow down significantly in the coming years.
 Recent estimates even predict that the Earth’s population will rise to a whopping eight billion people by the year 2024.

 Most Populous Cities in Asia